agakesik/agakesik/README.md

 # Hi there 👋
-## I'm Aga, an aspiring web developer based in Warsaw, Poland
+## I'm Aga, a web developer based in Warsaw, Poland

 ### Biggest focus currently: